 Our Testing Experience

-Soft Serve reads like the “designer cozy” option: deeper than Form, less sink-in than Sink Down, and noticeably rounder at the edges where your arms and shoulders land.
-I used it for a week of mixed routines—emails on a laptop, then longer evening stretch-out time—and it stayed comfortable without pushing me into a full slouch.
-Mia liked the softer perimeter feel when leaning into the corner, but still used a throw pillow to fine-tune arm height.
-Jenna and Ethan found it easy to share the space without one person’s movement taking over the whole couch.
-The depth encourages curling up, and the vibe is more “stay awhile” than “sit formally,” without the full pillow-top melt that Sink Down leans into.
+Soft Serve feels like the “designer cozy” option: deeper than Form, less sink-in than Sink Down, and noticeably rounder where your arms and shoulders land.
+I used it through a mixed week of laptop work, reading, and evening stretch-out time, and it stayed comfortable without pushing me into a full slouch.
+Mia Chen liked the softer corner feel when leaning in, though she still used a throw pillow to fine-tune arm height.
+Jenna Brooks and Ethan Cole found it easy to share without one person’s movement taking over the whole couch.
+It still reads as a lounge piece, but it keeps more structure than Sink Down.

 What we liked: